 Emma is Research Fellow at the Centre for Innovation in Higher Education at Anglia Learning & Teaching.
 She carries out individual and collaborative research into innovative pedagogic approaches including design thinking in teaching and learning, pedagogies of inclusion, and research ethics.

 Emma’s background is in academic, digital and information literacies in higher education.
 Her experience includes eLearning course design, leading professional workshops, and developing a highly-cited information literacy curriculum.
 Her chief research interests are in the field of applied pedagogic research and the scholarship of teaching and learning.
-As Editor-in-Chief of the Journal of Information Literacy, she also has a keen interest in scholarly communications practices.
+As Editor-in-Chief of the Journal of Information Literacy and Associate Editor of the Journal of University Teaching & Learning Practice, she also has a keen interest in scholarly communications practices.